What Is Brainspotting, And Is It Right For Me?

 Brainspotting engages the midbrain through direct access to the autonomic and limbic systems in the body's central nervous system.
 Clinical research has shown that brainspotting may tap into the body's natural self-scanning, self-healing ability to process trauma.

-During a brainspotting session, you can expect to feel a sense of deep relaxation, release, and awareness.
+During a brainspotting session, you can expect to experience a sense of deep relaxation, release, and awareness.
 You may experience an emotional response or physical sensations as the brain processes the information from the session.
 Your therapist will provide guidance and support as you move through the process of identifying and confronting your emotions.
 The therapist's role is to help guide the patient to a point of clarity, allowing them to access their healing powers from within.

 To get the most out of your brainspotting session, it's important to be open and honest with your therapist about your feelings and experiences.
 Transparency will help the therapist guide you toward a resolution more effectively.
 Additionally, you may also practice mindful meditation and relaxation techniques before your session to help you stay grounded and centered as you access the intricate pathways of the brain.